stevenxchung/AWS-CSAA-ACloudGuru/Section 09 - Application Services/README.md

 ### Exam Tips - Kinesis
 * Know the difference between Kinesis Streams and Kinesis Firehose
 * Understand what Kinesis Analytics is

+## Section 9 Quiz

+**1. What does Amazon SWF stand for?**
+* Simple Work Flow

+**2. What does Amazon SES stand for?**
+* Simple Email Service

+**3. What happens when you create a topic on Amazon SNS?**
+* An Amazon Resource Name is created

+**4. What is the difference between SNS and SQS?**
+* SNS is a push notification service, whereas SQS is a message systemn that requires worker nodes to poll the queue

+**5. What application service allows you to decouple your infrastructure using messaged based queues?**
+* SQS

+**6. What does a "domain" refer to in Amazon SWF?**
+* A collection of related workflows

+**7. By default, EC2 instances pull SQS messages from an SQS queue on a FIFO (First In First out) basis.**
+* False

+**8. Amazon's SQS service guarantees a message will be delivered at least once.**
+* True

+**9. Amazon SWF ensures that a task is assigned only once and is never duplicated.**
+* True

+**10. Amazon SWF restricts individuals to use specific programming languages.**
+* False